fourier-space/Computing-2-Applications/handbook/README.md

 1. serves the client program.
 1. interacts with the client via ajax.
 1. processes data received from the client.
-1. reads and writes from an sql database.
+1. communicates with either a permanent data store or external data source.

 Your submission will be your code project on GitHub Classroom along with the proforma.

-**Deadline Thursday 18th June 16:00**
+**Deadline Thursday 17th June 16:00**

 ### Learning and teaching strategy ###
 This is a project based learning module with a